AnimeFlame/aflb/README.md

 | Function | Description |
 | -------- | ----------- |
 | `ass` | Gets a URL of a ass image/gif |

+## Typings

+I added a typings file and will be working to improve it.
+This allows editors like VSC to use intellisense/autocomplete to suggest functions and help out with parameters and to see what you'll be receiving as a result of function calls.

 ## Examples